REBNY

 What to know about the NYC broker fee bill

 Broker fees are once again up for debate in the New York City Council.
-A seven-hour public hearing on Wednesday brought hundreds of tenant advocates and real estate professionals to City Hall over Intro 360, or the Fairness in Apartment Renal Expenses (FARE) Act.
+A seven-hour public hearing on Wednesday brought hundreds of tenant advocates and real estate professionals to City Hall over Intro 360, or the Fairness in Apartment Rental Expenses (FARE) Act.
 The legislation, sponsored by Council Member Chi A. Ossé, calls for shifting the payment of broker fees to the party who hired the broker, often the landlord or management company.
 Agents argue landlords would bake the fees into the monthly rent, threatening their livelihood and increasing the financial burden for renters.

 learn more